-The pension value as at 31 August 2023 has been determined by the actuary which is showing the academy trust as having no pension asset/liability as at 31 August 2023.
-In accordance with applicable accounting standards, the asset value has been capped at an asset ceiling value on the basis that the academy trust has minimum funding requirements existing for future service.
-Although a pension asset is arising, this does not create an immediately realisable asset that can be expended for the specific purposes of the pension fund.
+The pension value as at 31 August 2024 has been determined by the actuary which is showing the academy trust as having a pension asset as at 31 August 2024.
+In accordance with applicable accounting standards, the asset value has been capped at an asset ceiling value of £nil on the basis that the asset is not deemed to be realisable.